Skip to content

 • Background task idle backoff maximum

-• Default background task concurrency limit
+• Temporary background task artifact retention

 • Thumbnail generation task concurrency limit